-The Company recorded an income tax expense of \$0.2 million in 2015 compared to an expense of \$1.2 million in 2014.
-The decreased tax expense is primarily result of reduced earnings as discussed above.
-The effective tax rate is higher than expected primarily due to transfer pricing between Canada and the US operations.
-Intercompany transactions are eliminated on consolidation, however the incremental foreign tax is not eliminated.
+The Company recorded an income tax expense of \$0.1 million in 2016 compared to an expense of \$0.2 million in 2015.
+The effective tax rate is higher than expected due to several factors including non-deductible expenses, higher tax rates on income in the United States, and final income tax return to provision adjustments.